Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/symbol.md

 Unlike [strings](/cvm/data-types/text), they cannot contain spaces and are used mostly used as names for variables.

 Their usage is described in greater detail in [the section about definitions](/cvm/definitions).
-By default, symbols are evaluated and must be defined in the environment, pointing to a value, otherwise an [error](/cvm/errors) will occur.
+By default, symbols are evaluated and must be defined in the environment (pointing to a value).
+Otherwise, an [error](/cvm/errors) will occur.
 The section about
 [code as data](/cvm/code-as-data) explains the concept of **quoting** which prevents evaluation.
-Consulting both sections, now or at a later point, will provide a deeper explaination as to what symbols are and why they exist.
+Consulting both sections, now or at a later point, will provide a deeper explanation as to what symbols are and why they exist.

 ```clojure
 my-symbol                    ;; Error!
 Undefined in the environment